gamblevore/speedie/Documentation/isms.md

         printline "You passed nothing"

 #### Datatype subclassing
-Sometimes, you want to define a new "datatype".
-For example, in Speedie I have the "`ErrorInt`" type, which is just an `int`... except that `ErrorInt` evaluates to `true`, if it is **not zero**.
+Sometimes you want to define a new "datatype".
+For example Speedie has the "`ErrorInt`" type which evaluates to `true`, if it is **not zero**.
 This is very useful for unix functions, because they tend to return 0 for success.

-Obviously, datatypes can't add properties or have virtual functions, they aren't "real classes", but in other ways, they are like subclasses.
-A lot of syntactic sugars work on datatypes, even `syntax access`.

-For example, to set a bit in an int, you can do this:

-    || x = 0
-    for i in 32
+Obviously, datatype subclasses can't add properties or have virtual functions.
+This example datatype will count as "true" for if-tests or anytime a bool is needed, only if it is an odd-number.

+    datatype OddIsTrue (int)
+        syntax Cast (|bool|)
-        x[i] = i & 1
+            return self & 1

-This will set every-other bit to true.
-So half the bits are true.
-This is done via the `syntax access` function defined on ints.
-But you can define `syntax access` differently for your datatypes.

 #### File/Memory Sizes
 Speedie has some handy constants!